jgoett2/CA_Housing_Project/README.md

 | Central Valley |                     $107,598 |
 | Other          |                     $162,839 |

 This model has a high error due to large variations in housing price within a region.
-Below, we see the large variation in housing price in the Los Angeles Area:
+To illustrate, we see the large variation in housing price in just the Los Angeles Area:
 <img src="img/map_model_one_error.png">

 ## Second Simple Model: Inverse Distance to Top Neighborhoods
 Next, we model price on the distance to 11 desirable neighborhoods in California.
 The model can account for 31% of the variation in housing price.
-Compared to model one, for example, the predictions in model two result in smaller errors and variations.
+To illustrate, we can see that model two results in smaller errors when predicting prices in the Los Angeles Region.

 <img src="img/map_model_two_error.png">

 ## Third Model: Nearest Neighbors
-Finally, we model price by considering the 5 nearest housing blocks, which accounts for 79% of the pricing variation in California.
+Finally, we model price by considering the 5 nearest housing blocks.
+This model can account for 79% of the pricing variation in California.
 For example, there is much smaller error in predictions across Los Angeles in this model.

 <img src="img/map_model_three_error.png">